adilzubair/ML-Notes/feedback_analysis.md

 The distribution of feedback entries across faculty members indicates that Mrs. Akshara Sasidharan and Mrs. Veena A Kumar received the majority of feedback, suggesting their sessions were more attended or rated by participants.

+Subsequent boxplots provide a visual summary of the ratings for content quality, effectiveness, expertise, relevance, and overall organization, segmented by the resource person.
+The plots reveal generally high median scores across all categories, indicating positive reception.
+Outliers are noted in effectiveness and expertise, suggesting a few instances of divergent opinions.

 ### Ratings by Faculty

 ![Content Quality Ratings by Faculty](figures/fig2.png)